emerauth/emerauth/docs/2-configuration.md

                "/marketplace/:product" {:methods ["get" "post" "put" "delete"]}}}
 ```

 The `:public` and `:protected` resource groups are registered keywords for Emerauth.
-They are, respectively, resources that anyone can access, and resources that only signedin users can access.
+They are, respectively, resources that anyone can access, and resources that only signed in users can access.

 ## App